 - -a When this flag is set, explicit alignments are output along with the mappings. - -c mincover Only consider mappings where the k-mer word seeds cover the query read to a minimum extent.
 If mincover is an integer or floating point value > 1.0, at least this many bases of the read must be covered by k-mer word seeds.
-If mincover is a floating point value <= 1.0, it specifies the fraction of the query read length that must be covered by k-mer word seeds. - -d scordiff Set a threshold of the Smith-Waterman alignment score relative to the maximum score.
-All single-reads alignments of resulting in Smith-Waterman scores within scorediff of the maximum score are reported for each read.
-Mappings with scores lower than this value are skipped. scorediff is an integer.
-If set to a value < 0, report all alignments with scores above the threshold set by the -m minscor option.
-If set to 0 (defoult) only mappings with the best score are reported.
-Boods with multiple best mappings are reported as unmapped.
-This is also how read pairs are reported irrespective of the value of scorediff.
+If mincover is a floating point value $\leq = 1.0$ , it specifies the fraction of the query read length that must be covered by k-mer word seeds. - -d scorediff Set a threshold of the Smith-Waterman alignment score relative to the maximum score.
+This option affects the way alignments are reported in single-read mode.
+For each read all alignments resulting in Smith-Waterman scores within scorediff of the maximum score are reported.
+Mappings with scores lower than this value are skipped.
+If scordiff (an integer) is set to a value < 0, all alignments are reported with scores above the threshold set by the -m minscor option.